qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 .. figure:: img/all_active_buttons.png
 	:align: center

-Here is a summary of what editing action of these buttons:
+Here is a summary of the editing actions of these buttons:

 - |deleteSelectedFeatures|: delete the selected feature.
 - |editCut| : cut the selected feature.
 - |editCopy|: copy the selected feature.
 - |editPaste|: paste a cut or copied feature back into the map.

-* When done editing, click the Toggle Editing button |toggleEditing| to get out of edit mode.
+* When done editing, click the Toggle Editing button |toggleEditing| to get out of edit mode, and save your edits.

 |basic| |TY|